Center for Mindfulness

 • Experience life situations with less emotional reactivity

-• Learn effective strategies for making better choices
+• Remember effective strategies for making better choices

 • Increase kindness and compassion for themselves and others